GoBoat Paddington: Everything you need to know

 Packing a small picnic is a must!
 Set this up so that it has all the makings of a wonderful foodie outing whether that means breakfast bites, afternoon tea, or brunch treats!

-We opted for an assortment of tapas: falafels, chorizo rolls, feta pastries and cupcakes, and beverages.
+We opted for an assortment of light finger-foods and beverages.
 It was the perfect “sunset spread” for our evening canal excursion with GoBoat.

 While you are at it, why not add some “fun accessories”?
 Perhaps get yourself a special party glass for the ride and get ready to toast to the good times ahead!